Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ```js
 const aliceDepositFacet = purse.makeDepositFacet();
 ```
-Here `aliceDepositFacet` is an object reference, and we can call its `receive`method to deposit this `payment` into its associated `purse`.
+Here `aliceDepositFacet` is an object reference, and we can call its `receive` method to deposit this `payment` into its associated `purse`.
 ```js
 aliceDepositFacet.receive(paymentForAlice);
 ```

-As a more complete example using Agoric's Board, a simple contract-internal "bulletin board" for posting and getting Id-value pairs:
+And here is a more complete example using Agoric's Board, a simple "bulletin board" for posting and getting Id-value pairs:
 ```js
 // Alice posts an Id-value pair to the Board, where the value is the deposit facet object